Family law system

 - call the Family Relationship Advice Line on 1800 050 321 (8am to 8pm Monday to Friday; 10am to 4pm on Saturdays except public holidays).

-- information about legal assistance and related services, visit the Legal Assistance website.
+- information about legal assistance and related services, visit the Legal Assistance page.

 - legal aid assistance, visit the National Legal Aid website.

-- for information on superannuation splitting, visit the superannuation splitting laws page.
+- information on superannuation splitting, visit the superannuation splitting laws page.

 - information on property settlement and you are in a de facto relationship, visit our de facto property regime page.

 - information about an online dispute resolution tool to help resolve your family law dispute, visit the amica website.

-- taking your case before a family law court, visit the Federal Circuit Court website, the Family Court of Australia website, or the Family Court of Australia websites.
-Cases that may go to a family law court include:
+- taking your case before a family law court, visit the Federal Circuit Court website, the Family Court of Australia website, or the Family Court of Western Australia website.
+Specialist family law courts have jurisdiction to hear cases about matters including:

 - married couples intending to divorce

 - assistance in understanding the most common family law terms used during separation, visit the Family Law TermFinder website.